darklang/docs/docs/tutorials/06-process-background-jobs-worker.md

 ---
-title: "Tutorial: Create a Worker"
+title: "Tutorial: Process background jobs in a Worker"
-sidebar_label: Create a Worker
+sidebar_label: Process background jobs in a Worker
-id: create-worker
+id: process-background-jobs-worker
 ---

 Workers process jobs in the background, ideal for daily reports.
 They're also